pivotal-energy-solutions/django-datatable-view/docs/datatableview/columns.rst

    :param list sources: A list of strings that define which fields on an object instance will be
                         supply the value for this column.
 Model field names and extra :py:class:`Datatable` column declarations are valid source names.
+   :param processor: A reference to a callback that can modify the column source data before
+                     serialization and transmission to the client.
+Direct callable references will be used as-is, but strings will be used to look up that callable as a method of the column's :py:class:`Datatable` (or failing that, the view that is serving the table).
+   :type processor: callable or str
    :param str separator: The string that joins multiple source values together if more than one
                          source is declared.
 This is primarily a zero-configuration courtesy, and in most situations the developer should provide a :py:attr:`processor`